d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 [*] Wrong credentials!

 ```
-Running the binary prompt for a username and password which we don't have.
+Running the binary prompt for a username and password which we don't have, and it generate the address.txt file.
 Lets check the chainsawclub.sol file.

 ChainsawClub.sol: